Monday, October 29, 2012

 The Late Unpleasantness in Salem

 II.
-It was a gender conflict: Of the 200 or so persons accused of witchcraft in Essex County in 1692, about 80% were women.
-This was also characteristic of the smaller witchcraft trials held in Massachusetts and Connecticut earlier in the century, and also of the much larger trials in 16th and 17th-century Europe.
+It was a gender conflict: About 80 percent of the people accused of witchcraft in Essex County were women.
+This was also characteristic of the smaller witchcraft trials held in Massachusetts and Connecticut earlier in the century, and of the much larger trials in sixteenth and seventeenth-century Europe.
 Puritan theology held that women were "weak vessels" prone to sin and vulnerable to corruption by the Devil, communion with whom was the essence of witchcraft.
-Gerald Klaits observes (Servants of Satan, 1987) that in early modern Europe, theologians commonly linked witchcraft to sexual congress with the Devil, and assumed that women, whom they believed were more lustful than men, were particularly attracted to the prospect of Demonic Sexytime (TM).
-Puritan men were prone to concur with this judgment, all the more worrying since woman had by the late 17th century become a majority of the communicants in Massachusetts's churches.
+Gerald Klaits observes (Servants of Satan, 1987) that in early modern Europe, theologians commonly linked witchcraft to sexual congress with the Devil, and assumed that women, whom they believed more lustful than men, were particularly attracted to the prospect of Demonic Sexytime (TM).
+Puritan men tended to concur with this judgment, all the more worrying since woman had by the late seventeenth century become a majority of the communicants in Massachusetts's churches.

 III.
-The Puritans really believed in witchcraft: The witchcraft trials reflected not only underlying "real" conflicts but a common, widespread Puritan belief in supernatural forces.
-David Hall argued in Worlds of Wonder, Days of Judgment (1990) that the 17th-century Puritans were far more "Elizabethan" than modern in their religious beliefs, and that those beliefs included the notion that God communicated with his People through meteorological signs, numerology, dreams, and unusual events (such as earthquakes and comets).
+The Puritans really believed in witchcraft: The witchcraft trials reflected not only underlying material conflicts but a common, widespread Puritan belief in supernatural forces.
+David Hall, in Worlds of Wonder, Days of Judgment (1990), described the seventeenth-century Puritans as far more "Elizabethan" than modern in their religious beliefs.
+Those beliefs included the notion that God communicated with his People through meteorological signs, numerology, dreams, and unusual events (such as earthquakes and comets).
 The Puritan elite thus believed that one could ascribe strange occurrences to the supernatural.
-Since they also believed in a Devil, it is unsurprising that they attributed some of their misfortunes to that very being.
+Since they also believed in a Devil, it is unsurprising that they attributed some of their misfortunes to him.
 In the case of witchcraft the Devil had to work through human agents, such as women, or Indians.

 IV.
-It was the Indians' fault: Apart from the Pequot War, the Puritans had a fairly peaceful relationship with their Indian neighbors for nearly half a century after the start of the Great Migration.
-Puritan land theft, legal discrimination, and other provocations progressively strained Puritan-Indian relations until finally, in 1675, Wampanoag sachem Philip led a confederacy of Indian warriors against the English towns of Massachusetts and Rhode Island.
-"King Philip's War," which burned on in northern New England until 1678, killed thousands of people and persuaded many second- and third-generation Puritans, like captive Mary Rowlandson, that Indians were not only barbarous but intrinsically devilish.
+It was the Indians' fault: Apart from the Pequot War, the Puritans had a fairly peaceful relationship with their Indian neighbors for half a century after the start of the Great Migration.
+Puritan land theft, legal discrimination, and other provocations progressively strained Puritan-Indian relations until finally, in 1675, Wampanoag sachem Philip led a confederacy of Indian warriors against the English colonists.
+"King Philip's War," which burned on in northern New England until 1678, killed seven thousand people and persuaded many second- and third-generation Puritans, like captive Mary Rowlandson, that Indians were not only barbarous but intrinsically devilish.
 The Abenaki Indians reinforced this view during King William's War (1689-97), when then raided several English settlements in Maine and New Hampshire.
 Refugees from those raids came south to Massachusetts, bearing frightful accounts of attacks on civilians.
 The residents of Salem, according to Mary Beth Norton, would have been primed to view the witchcraft outbreak in Salem and the Indian attacks on the Maine frontier as part of a single demonic conspiracy against New England.
-One of the accused witches at Salem, Abigail Hobbs, had recently moved to the town from Maine, where she confessed that the Devil persuaded her to recruit other witches; witchcraft accusations in Salem rose dramatically after she gave her testimony in April 1692.
-Several of the "afflicted" girls in Salem were refugees from the Indian war in Maine, and some said they had seen a spectral "black man" whispering to some of the accused witches; New Englanders of the era assumed that this man was an Indian..
+One of the accused witches at Salem, Abigail Hobbs, had recently moved to that town from Maine, where she confessed that the Devil persuaded her to recruit other witches; witchcraft accusations in Salem rose dramatically after she gave her testimony.
+Several of the "afflicted" girls in Salem were refugees from the Indian war in Maine, and some said they had seen a spectral "black man" whispering to some of the accused witches; New Englanders of the era assumed that this man was an Indian.
 (See Norton, In the Devil's Snare .)

 In sum, historians can't fully explain what happened in Salem and the surrounding towns in 1692, but they can use the witchcraft crisis as an excuse to talk about other subjects that interest them more - and which may, in fact, be more important.